Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Lock stream quality if the picture jumps

-Auto quality can switch too aggressively on unstable connections.
-Pick a fixed quality (e.g., 720p) so you avoid constant switching mid-match or during a raid.
+Auto quality can switch too aggressively on a fluctuating connection.
+Choose a fixed quality (e.g., 720p) so you avoid constant shifts mid-match or during a raid.

 Chat3

-On huge channels, chat can be a wall of text.
-Try disabling certain badges/emotes, use slow mode if you stream, and consider follow-only to reduce spam.
+On massive channels the chat is often a “wall of text.”
+Try hiding certain badges/emotes, use slow mode if you stream yourself, and consider follow-only to reduce spam.

 Audio4